 Do you notice your level of concentration dropping throughout the day?
 This could be due to the lack of breaks you’re allowing your brain to have.
 There are two effective modes in order to get the human brain to learn effectively: focused and diffused mode.
 Someone in focused mode will be able to learn both the essence and the minute details of the problem.
 Whilst diffused mode allows the brain to see and examine the bigger picture.

 Throughout the day, your brain will be working either in focused or diffused mode.
 However, it’s also very important to let your brain relax after an intense work, study, or even practice session.
 Good breaks help reduce mental fatigue and boost brain function.
 Plus, there are countless horrifying side effects that come with not taking a break.
-They include:

 Lack of focus